trek region

 • Stay in tent.

 Today is an exciting day of our trek as you will trek to the beautiful glacial lake, Ruinsara Tal.
-Its a 7 km trek to Ruinsara Tal and after walking for about 4 to 5 hours you will arrive at the lake.
+Its a 7 km trek to Ruinsara Tal and after walking for about 4 to 5 hours you will arrive at the lake and we will also camp beside this lake at night.

 The lovely Ruinsara Lake is surrounded by meadows and Rhododendron blooms, which amplifies its beauty.
 The campsite is wonderfully nestled in a location where on one side is the Ruinsara Lake and on the other side the Supin River.
 The views from the campsite are equally as beautiful as the lake.
 You will see Yamuna Kanta on the southwest side, the pass that will take you to Yamunotri, the source of the Yamuna River.
 On the east lies the majestic mountains, the Bandarpunch Peak, and Dhumdhar Kandi Range, and on the southeast, you can see Kala Nag and White Peak.